-(a) Accumulation (continued)
+(a) Accumulation

 LASF's accumulation categories, Vision MySuper/Vision Super Saver, receives both employer and employee contributions on a progressive basis.
-Employer contributions are normally based on a fixed percentage of employee earnings.
-For the year ended 30 June 2016, this was 9.5% (2015: 9.5%) as required under Superannuation Guarantee (SG) legislation.
-Our commitment to accumulation plans is limited to making contributions in accordance with our minimum statutory requirements.
-No further liability accrues to the employer as the superannuation benefits accruing to employees are represented by their share of the net assets of LASF.
+Employer contributions are normally based on a fixed percentage of employee earnings (for the year ended 30 June 2015, this was 9.5% required under Superannuation Guarantee legislation (for 2013/14, this was 9.25%)).
+Our commitment to defined contribution plans is limited to making contributions in accordance with our minimum statutory requirements.
+(There can be other agreements - ie contractual and or EA that require additional contributions).
+No further liability accrues to the employer as the superannuation benefits accruing to employees are represented by their share of the net assets of the Fund.

-The SG rate will remain at 9.5% for the next 5 years, increasing to 10% from 1 July 2021, and eventually to 12% from 1 July 2025.
+The Superannuation Guarantee contribution rate is legislated to progressively increase to 12% by 2025.
+The Superannuation Guarantee rate will remain at 9.5% for 7 years, increasing to 10% from 1 July 2021, and eventually to 12% from 1 July 2025.